termehs/multigraphr/README.md

 ## Statistics to analyze structural properties

-These statistics are complexity statistics such as number of loops (indicator of e.g. homophily) and number of multiple edges (indicator of e.g. multiplexity/interlocking), together with their probability distributions, moments and interval estimates.
+These statistics include number of loops (indicator of e.g. homophily) and number of multiple edges (indicator of e.g. multiplexity/interlocking), which are implemented in the package together with their probability distributions, moments and interval estimates under the different multigraph models.

 ### Example (cont’d)